vockes/DayZ_Private_Controlcenter/README.md

    to write into the global server chat when BattlEye is enabled.

  - Control:
-   "Manage admin" allows you to create new users to login into this tool.
+   "Admins" allows you to create new users to login into this tool.
 But most important:
-   "Configuration", where you can start and stop your private DayZ server!
+   "Start/Stop", where you can start and stop your private DayZ server!

  - Entitys:
    Lists of ingame vehicles, spawn locations or player information.
 Basicly it is a graphical interface that shows you everything which can be seen in the database too (but editing is not possible yet).

- - Map View:
+ - Map:
    A really nice feature of this tool.
 It shows you all entitys on a map of chernarus.
 If you do not know where you are, simply look here or get information about near vehicles (for example how damaged they are) or other players.